Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 \subsubsection{A priori energy and elliptic estimates along $\Sigma_t$ for the model system}

 The most fundamental step in controlling the time of existence is to derive a priori energy and elliptic estimates along $\Sigma_t$.
 In the context of the compressible Euler equations, we provide the analog of this step in Prop.\,\ref{P:TOPORDERENERGYESTIMATES} below.
-To obtain the desired a priori estimate for the model system, one can combine standard estimates for the wave equation \eqref{E:MODELWAVE}, based on energy estimates and the Littlewood--Paley calculus, with similar estimates for the transport equation \eqref{E:MODELCURLEVOLUTION}, and use the elliptic Hodge estimate
+To obtain the desired a priori estimate for the model system, we first note that equation \eqref{E:MODELDIV} and the standard elliptic Hodge estimate